Ecuador ex-president sentenced to eight years for corruption - France 24

 Quito (AFP)

-Former Ecuador president Rafael Correa was sentenced in absentia to eight years in prison for corruption during his 10-year term in office, the attorney general's office said Tuesday.
+Former Ecuadoran president Rafael Correa was sentenced in absentia to eight years in prison for corruption during his 10-year term in office, the attorney general's office said Tuesday.

 Correa -- who was president from 2007-17 but now lives in exile in Belgium, where his wife was born -- was one of 18 people convicted of bribery, the office said on Twitter.

-Correa, who has always claimed to be a victim of political persecution and accuses his country's judges of complicity, hit out at the sentence.
+Correa, one of the feistiest characters in Latin American politics, has always claimed to be a victim of political persecution.
+He accuses his country's judges of complicity and hit out at the sentence.

 "I know the process and what the judges say is a LIE.
 They've proved absolutely NOTHING.
 Pure false testimony without evidence," he wrote on Twitter.